CBHD Beating Blu-ray in China

 Wednesday, June 03, 2009

-1GB Doesn't Necessarily Mean 1GBActual capacity does in fact differ from the stated capacity of a USB drive.
+Actual capacity does in fact differ from the stated capacity of a USB drive.
 When you are supplying data to be uploaded to a USB drive, it's best to leave at least 10% of blank space to ensure that none of your data gets cut off.

 For example, on a 1GB flash drive, we recommend supplying no more than 900MB of data to be uploaded.
 Due to rounding by manufacturers and a whole lot of fun computer terminology - we need to be aware that not all sticks carry their stated capacity.